Heard Splunk is Expensive? What About $17/user/year?

 Benefits of Splunk

-Splunk has a number of features and capabilities that put it far ahead of the competition.
+Splunk has several features and capabilities that put it far ahead of the competition.

 Practically Unlimited Scalability